brendanobrien282/Fysio/src/SUPABASE_SETUP.md

 1. Go to [supabase.com](https://supabase.com)
 2. Click "Start your project"
-3. Create a new project (choose any name, like "pt-exercise-tracker")
+3. Create a new project (choose any name, like "fysio")
 4. Wait for the project to initialize (takes ~2 minutes)

 ### 2. Get Your Credentials